Vehsamrak/backend-refactoring-challenge/README.md

 * Existing nginx image from docker registry could be used instead of creating new one.
 * Run migrations on test database.
 * Export mysql configuration outside docker image.

+---

+## Background
+This project provides some API endpoints to create a job.
+The actual endpoint to save the job is POST /jobs, while the other endpoints are providing some additional functionality that clients may need.

+A job represents a task or some job a consumer needs to be done by a tradesman/craftsman.
+It is something like "Paint my 60m2 flat" or "Fix the bathroom sink".
+Every job is categorized in a "Service".
+You can think of them like categories. eg: "Boat building & boat repair" or "Cleaning of gutters".
+Also every job needs some additional data like a description and when the job should be done.

+## The Task
+You should review and refactor this project, so it matches your criteria for good code and has a state that you're fine with.
+Feel free to change anything you want.
+Please write a small documentation where you explain what you have changed and why you think your refactored code is better than the original code.

+## Expectations
+During our review we will go through your refactoring in order to check if expected changes have been made.
+The expected changes are defined according to industry code quality standards and on best practices.
+In order to help you a bit we have defined how much findings and refactoring actions we expect at least, following are the actions required prioritized by criticality.

+### Critical
+We expect at least 3 fixes that are critical issues

+### Medium
+Depending on your experience we will expect a certain number of findings here.
+Hint, make sure you consider coding principles and design patterns in your refactoring.
+There is a total of at least 4 to 7 findings here depending on your experience.

+### Lower
+This section is for less important changes but will give you bonus points, especially the more senior the role is the more we also expect to see here.
+Hint, things like documentation, code cleanup, higher test coverage.